btb-finance/BTBFrontendV1/README.md

 # BTB Frontend V1

 ## Description
-This is the frontend application for BTB (Better Than Before), built with modern web technologies to provide a seamless user experience.
+This is the frontend application for BTB (Better Than Before), a modern financial platform built with cutting-edge web technologies to provide a seamless user experience.

 ## Technologies Used
 - React.js